 For all these calls, if no one is available to answer, the call will go to voicemail.
 Members can log in and out of hunt groups to prevent phones ringing when you’re not around to answer it.

 If you are added to a hunt group, you can answer calls for a team, as well as answering direct calls to your work number.
-How can you tell if a call is coming from a hunt group?
-An incoming call will show up on your phone’s display.
-Your display will show that the call has been forwarded from the hunt group number, so you know if the call is to your work number or as part of a hunt group.
+An incoming call to the group will show up on your phone’s display.
+Your display will show that the call has been forwarded from the hunt group number, so you know if the call is to your work number or as part of a group.

 You can also set up other features and notifications, like email to voicemail, menu options and greetings.
 You can decide a member’s position in a group, how the calls are distributed (using one of the 4 ways detailed above) and the time a call spends looking for available members.

+Our own system, Wave, allows users to create hunt groups easily.
 When you log in to Wave, you’ll be taken to your dashboard.
 On the right-hand side of your dashboard, you’ll find the tab labelled ‘Hunt Groups’.
-This is where you can make and manage your hunt groups.
-To make your first hunt group, click ‘Add first hunt group’.
+This is where you can make and manage your groups.
+To make your first group, click ‘Add first hunt group’.

 Once you’ve done this, you can start customising your hunt group to decide who will get called first and how you can distribute the calls.
 You can put in who you want to answer the call first, dates and times they are available and how long the phone will ring for that person before the call gets passed on to the next person in the hunt group.

 Once the first person is in the hunt group, you can add other users to the group.
 The next step will ask you ‘If nobody is available, we should call’ and this is where you can add more users and extension numbers to create the call sequence.
 You can add as many people as you like.
 The final step will ask you ‘Finally, if nobody is available, we should’ and you can choose whether the call goes to voicemail or if the call dies.
 In the bottom right corner, click ‘Create Hunt Group’ and your hunt group will be created.